gabrieleteotino/bluish-capsule/content/post/2018-09-03-vsts-minimal-docker-build-agent.md

 gabrieleteotino/vsts-minimal-agent   ubuntu-18.04             6264c2f8ddec        37 minutes ago      472MB
 ```

+2.2GB uncompressed for an image capable of running node and .net core.

 ## Test the basic agent

 Create a script **vsts_minimal_agent_core_node.sh** with the following content